Mespyr/lipsem/README.md

 ```bash
 make remove_trash
 ```
-This will remove all examples.
+This will remove all example files.